Delwar Hossain Sayeedi: Political career

 Sayeedi joined Bangladesh Jamaat-e-Islami in 1979.
 He became a Rukon of Jamaat in 1982 and a Shura member of Majlis in 1989.
 In 1996, he became a member of the executive council of Jamaat.
-He served as Naib Amir of Bangladesh Jamaat-e-Islami from 2009 till his death.
+He served as Nayeb-e-Ameer of Bangladesh Jamaat-e-Islami from 2009 until his death.

-Having gained recognition, Sayeedi was elected as a member of parliament for constituency Pirojpur-1 in the June 1996 and 2001 national elections of Bangladesh.

-Later, he was accused of, and later convicted of, committing arson, sexual violence and murder during the Bangladesh War in 1971.

-Critics point out that no DNA testing was conducted and some locals denied that he was involved.
-His family claims that he was not in Pirojpur at the time and lived in the New Market area of Jessore.
-Sayeedi and his family, then fled Jessore looking for safety and stayed at the house of a pir for about two weeks from around 1 April 1971.
-After that, the Sayeedi family took refuge in another village, Mohiron, under Bagharpara in Jessore at the house of Roushan Ali.
+Having gained recognition, Sayeedi was elected as a Member of Parliament for the Pirojpur-1 constituency in the June 1996 and 2001 general elections.
+Following the 2001 election, his opponent filed a lawsuit against him for electoral fraud.
+In 2003, the court ruled in favour of the opponent, and the High Court effectively unseated him by nullifying his election.
+The court found that he had failed to submit the source of his election expenses and had violated campaign rules.
+Sayeedi appealed to the Supreme Court and obtained a stay order, allowing him to remain a Member of Parliament until the end of the government's tenure.

 Trial

-On 22 March 2012, the Bangladesh government established the International Crimes Tribunal (Bangladesh) to hear cases resulting from investigations of war crimes during the struggle for independence.
+On 22 March 2012, the Bangladesh government established the International Crimes Tribunal (Bangladesh) to hear cases resulting from investigations into war crimes committed during the struggle for independence.
 It was an effort to "provide justice for victims of atrocities in the 1971 war of independence."
-In the lead up to the hearing, Sayeedi's eldest son and mother died and he suffered a heart attack.
+In the lead-up to the hearing, Sayeedi's eldest son and mother died, and he suffered a heart attack.
 This delayed his trial by a month in 2012.

 Accusations

-Sayeedi was accused of involvement in numerous crimes, including the killing of over 50 individuals, arson, rape, looting, and coercion of Hindus to convert to Islam.
+Sayeedi was accused of involvement in numerous crimes, including the killing of more than 50 individuals, arson, rape, looting, and the coercion of Hindus to convert to Islam.

 Arrest

-On 24 July 2009, immigration officials at Zia International Airport prevented Sayeedi from going abroad.
+On 24 July 2009, immigration officials at Zia International Airport prevented Sayeedi from travelling abroad.
 He challenged the government's actions by filing a petition with the High Court on 27 July.
-The appeals court upheld the travel bar 12 August, hours after the High Court declared the government's refusal to allow him to board an overseas flight illegal.
+The Appellate Division upheld the travel ban on 12 August, hours after the High Court declared the government's refusal to allow him to board an overseas flight illegal.
 The Attorney General stated before the Chamber Judge that Sayeedi had opposed the independence of Bangladesh in 1971.
 He argued that if Sayeedi was not barred from foreign travel, he might work against the government's efforts to bring justice for war crimes during that conflict.

-On 21 March 2010, Syed Rejaul Haque Chandpuri, secretary general of the Bangladesh Tarikat Federation, filed a case accusing Delwar Hossain Sayeedi and five other Jamaat leaders of hurting religious sentiments.
+On 21 March 2010, Syed Rejaul Haque Chandpuri, secretary general of the Bangladesh Tarikat Federation, filed a case accusing Delwar Hossain Sayeedi and five other Jamaat leaders of hurting religious sentiment.
 He was subsequently arrested.

-Charge-sheets
+Charge sheets

 On 12 August 2009, Manik Poshari filed a case in Pirojpur against Delwar Hossain Sayeedi and four others.
-His accusations dated to events during the 1971 Bangladeshi war of independence.
+His accusations related to events during the 1971 Bangladeshi War of Independence.

-Mahbubul Alam Howladar, a former pro-independence fighter, and now a member and deputy commander of the pro-independence fighters association called Zianagor upazila Muktijoddha Sangsad, filed charges against Sayeedi with the Pirojpur senior judicial magistrate's court in Zianagar.
+Mahbubul Alam Howladar, a former pro-independence fighter and currently a member and deputy commander of the pro-independence fighters association called Zianagor Upazila Muktijoddha Sangsad, filed charges against Sayeedi with the Pirojpur senior judicial magistrate's court in Zianagar.